vikasrajputin/springboot-react-docker-chatbot/README.md

 ### Modifying the Frontend

-- The React frontend is located in the `frontend/` directory.
+- The React frontend is located in the `chatbot-ui/` directory.
 - You can customize the UI by editing the components in the `src/` directory.
 - Update the styling by modifying the `Chatbot.css` file.

 ### Modifying the Backend

-- The Spring Boot backend is located in the `backend/` directory.
+- The Spring Boot backend is located in the `spring-boot-ai-chatbot/` directory.
 - You can customize the AI responses by modifying the services and controllers in the `src/main/java` directory.
-- Update the Spring AI configuration in the `application.properties` or `application.yml` file.
+- Update the Spring AI configuration in the `application.yml` file.

 ## Deployment

-### Docker Deployment
+### Docker Deployment on Local

-To deploy the application to a production environment, you can use the Docker images built with the provided Dockerfiles.
+To deploy the application to a local environment, you can use the Docker images built with the provided Dockerfiles.

 1. **Build the Docker images**:

     ```bash
     docker-compose build
-    ```

-2. **Push the images to a Docker registry** (if using a registry like Docker Hub or AWS ECR):

-    ```bash
-    docker tag spring-ai-chatbot-backend yourusername/spring-ai-chatbot-backend
-    docker push yourusername/spring-ai-chatbot-backend

-    docker tag spring-ai-chatbot-frontend yourusername/spring-ai-chatbot-frontend
-    docker push yourusername/spring-ai-chatbot-frontend
-    ```

-3. **Run the containers in the production environment**:

-    ```bash
-    docker-compose -f docker-compose.prod.yml up -d
     ```

 ### Manual Deployment (Without Docker)